esod/google_analytics_counter/README.md

 5. No need to add a Default value since the field is populated with Data from Google.
    Adding 0 is okay for now, although I'm planning on making this field readonly in future releases.
-See /admin/structure/types/manage/page/fields/node.page.field_google_analytics_counter for an example of Help text and a Default value.

-6. Click Save settings and add the field to Manage form display and Manage display if you would like to see the field's value in the node edit form or on the node's view.
+6. Click Save settings and proceed to add the field to Manage form display and Manage display as you see fit.

+7. Note that the field has to, at least, be in the Manage form display in order for the field to be used in views.

-7. Now that the custom field has been added to the content type, the pageviews can be added to Drupal views like any other node field.
+8. Now that the custom field has been added to the content type, the pageviews can be added to Drupal views like any other node field.

 ### Project Status